rswag/rswag/README.md

 ```

 #### Formatting the description literals: ####
-Swagger supports the Markdown syntax to format strings.
+OpenAPI supports the Markdown syntax to format strings.
 This can be especially handy if you were to provide a long description of a given API version or endpoint.
 Use [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for reference.

-__NOTE:__ There is one difference between the official Markdown syntax and Swagger interpretation, namely tables.
+__NOTE:__ There is one difference between the official Markdown syntax and OpenAPI interpretation, namely tables.
 To create a table like this:

 | Column1 | Column2 |
 | ------- | ------- |